jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 “*Americans no longer vote as much as they once did*”

-- This is the first line from ”The Right to Vote”.
+- This is the first line from “The Right to Vote”.
 But is it true?
 Let’s look at the data

 ![](img/The%20Right%20to%20Vote1.png)